davidjguru/the-russian-llulaby/content/blog/books-drupal-module-development.md

 ## 1- Introduction

-Daniel Sipos (or just Danny Sipos, or [Upchuk in Drupal.org](https://www.drupal.org/u/upchuk) or [@drupalexp in twitter](https://twitter.com/drupalexp)) is a developer related to Drupal for many years.
+**Daniel Sipos** (or just Danny Sipos, or [Upchuk in Drupal.org](https://www.drupal.org/u/upchuk) or [@drupalexp in twitter](https://twitter.com/drupalexp)) is a developer related to Drupal for many years.
 He is also a regular speaker at Drupal events and is also the person behind the website called Web Omelette ([https://www.webomelette.com](https://www.webomelette.com/)), such a popular website that you should get to know it if you're a Drupal developer (put the URL in your favorites if you don't know).
+I already knew his website from looking for doubts, consulting references and obtaining examples (almost as a study and training online resource), when I had the opportunity to be a little closer to his work through a project in the context of the European Commission, where I had to use a [Drupal distribution and set of tools and resources, called **Open Europa**](https://github.com/openeuropa) to generate new platforms for the European Commission.
+At that time I left some written lines [here in my notebook](https://davidjguru.github.io/blog/openeuropa-the-european-commission-in-drupal-8) about this.

+As it is easy to contextualize, the author has a lot of experience in the field of knowledge about Drupal, and that shows well.
+Perhaps that is why he has written successive editions (Drupal 9 would be the third iteration) of what can perhaps be considered the fundamental book for Drupal-based development.
+In fact, because of its scope and size, this book should be considered the **Holy Bible of Drupal**.
+A resource that should be part of any developer's shelf or ebook/kindle/tablet.
+But if the metaphor about the bible were accurate, then we could extend it a little further.
+Because basically, a sacred text requires its own ["hermeneutics"](https://en.wikipedia.org/wiki/Hermeneutics) in order to be interpreted correctly, that is, its own study of meaning.
+We hope that this article will be useful to unravel its essence and value.
+Let's continue.